brunodifranco/project-airbnb-classification/README.md

 ```

 <p align="justify">
 Airbnb is an online marketplace for short-term homestays, and their business model consists of charging a comission from each booking.
-So they can better understand their customers behaviors and most desired booking locations a Data Scientist was hired, in order to predict the five most likely countries for a USA user to make their next booking.
+So they can better understand their customers behaviors and most desired booking locations a Data Scientist was hired, in order to <b> predict the five most likely countries for a USA user to make their next booking</b>.
 Airbnb provided data from over 200 thousand users, split in two different datasets (more information in <a href="https://github.com/brunodifranco/project-airbnb-classification#2-data-overview">Section 2</a>), so the predictions could be made for over 60 thousand users.
 There are 12 possible outcomes of the destination country: 'USA', 'France', 'Canada', 'Great Britain', 'Spain', 'Italy', 'Portugal', 'New Zealand', 'Germany' and 'Australia', as well as 'NDF' (which means there wasn't a booking) and 'other countries'. </p>

 # 2. **Data Overview**